-NDS continued to provide technical assistance to Milk Producer Companies (MPCs) namely, Paayas in Rajasthan, Maahi in Gujarat, Shreeja in Andhra
+NDS continued to provide technical assistance to Milk Producer Companies (MPCs) namely, Paayas in Rajasthan, Maahi in Gujarat, Shreeja in Andhra Pradesh, Baani in Punjab, Saahaj in Uttar

-Pradesh, Baani in Punjab, Saahaj in Uttar Pradesh and Bapudham in Bihar for taking up various activities under NDP-I.
+Pradesh and Bapudham in Bihar for taking up various activities under NDP-I.

-During the year, training on Core Design Principles of the MPC, Trainers training programme, orientation programmes on MPC for field staff were conducted.
-NDS facilitated various programmes for the Board of Directors (BODs) of the MPCs like policy governance module, Orientation programme, Finance Module and Interface workshop etc. NDS conducted a two-day follow-up workshop on 'Pre-requisites for a sustainable Institutional structure in an
+During the year, training on Core

+Design Principles of the MPC, Trainers

+Training and Orientation programmes

+were conducted for field staff of MPCs.

+NDS facilitated programmes such as

+Policy Governance module, Orientation

+programme, Finance workshop and

+Interface workshop for Board of

+Directors (BoDs) of the MPCs.
+NDS

+conducted a follow up workshop for two

+days on 'Pre-requisites for a sustainable

+institutional structure in an MPC' for

-MPC' at NDS-Delhi for the large MPCs for senior officials of the MPCs.
+senior officials of the large MPCs.